 withered and bowed

-the world upside down,
+a world upside down,

-bamboo in the snow
+as bamboo to snow

 shiore fusu ya yo wa sakasama no yuki no take